jeanNyil/fuse-7-springboot-demos/sample-xml-validation-api/README.md

 Same instructions as above but replace the `localhost:8080` with your *OpenShift route for the service*.

-For example, `http://sample-xml-validation-api.apps.8b78.example.opentlc.com/validateMembershipXML/openapi.json` will return the OpenAPI document used to implement the service.
+For example, `http://sample-xml-validation-api.apps.8b78.example.opentlc.com/validateMembershipXML/api-doc/swagger.yaml` will return the OpenAPI specification of the service in YAML format.